 Best Breweries in Winston Salem

 Incendiary Brewing has taken home in the renovated Bailey Power Plant, giving the space an electrical and industrial feel.
-Where steam power was once created from coals, tasty brews are now created from hops.
-Their flagship beers are Shift, a New England IPA; and Shade of Lies, an Imperial Stout with Counter Culture coffee, toasted coconut, maple, and cinnamon.
+Their flagship beers are Shift, a New England IPA, and Shade of Lies, an Imperial Stout with Counter Culture coffee, toasted coconut, maple, and cinnamon.

-However, their taps are constantly rotating with an exciting selection of porters, pilsners, and weisses.
+However, their taps constantly rotate with an exciting selection of porters, pilsners, and weiss beers.
 Get a flight to try a taste of their more innovative flavors, such as the Habanero Pale Ale or the Key Lime Coconut Sour.

-The special outdoor space is called the coalpit, and it’s the best patio in town.
-They often host concerts and comedy shows, but mostly it’s where beer drinkers sit to enjoy the sunny, hip surroundings just below the old railroad tracks.
-It’s a family-friendly establishment, so kids are welcome and often playing while adults sip their stress away.
+The unique outdoor space is called the coalpit, and it’s the best patio in town, a reason why many think this deserves number one on a list of best Winston Salem breweries.
+Incendiary often hosts concerts and comedy shows, but mostly it’s where beer drinkers sit to enjoy the sunny, hip surroundings just below the old railroad tracks.
+It’s a family-friendly establishment, so kids are welcome and often play while adults sip their stress away.

-If you feel hungry, don’t fret, they are surrounded by restaurants in the heart of downtown Winston-Salem and you are welcome to order from any of them.
+If you feel hungry, don’t fret, there are plenty of restaurants in the heart of Winston Salem, and you are welcome to order from any of them.
 We recommend the NY Pizza place just next door as the perfect combo for your cold one.

 Wise Man Brewing

-We believe Wise Man is not just one of the best breweries in Winston Salem, but in the whole state.
-The atmosphere is enticing, you can tell just from walking in it’s something special.
-The walls are adorned with colorful street art-style murals from local artists, and the roof is covered in solar panels.
+We believe Wise Man is not just one of the best breweries in Winston Salem but in the whole state.
+You can tell the moment you enter in it’s something special.
+The walls at the brewery feature colorful street art-style murals from local artists, and they generate power from solar panels on the roof.

-The building itself is over 100 years old and used to be an Angelo Bros. warehouse that has since been beautifully refurbished.
-The beers have the labels and names to match this vibrant and vibey decor.
-Each one is named after a wise man, for example, the Mountain Calling by John Muir or Body Electric by Walt Whitman.
+The century-old building used to be the Angelo Bros. warehouse, but it now serves some of the city’s best beer thanks to extensive renovations.
+The beers have labels and names to match this vibrant and vibey decor.
+Each beer is in the spirit of a wise man, for example, the Mountain Calling by John Muir or Body Electric by Walt Whitman.

-The brewmaster has a PhD in chemistry, giving them a unique perspective on brewing.
-He named the establishment after the famous Plato quote, “He was a wise man who invented beer.”
+The brewmaster has a Ph.D. in chemistry, giving them a unique perspective on brewing.
+The brewery’s name is after the famous quote and sentiment, “He was a wise man who invented beer.”

-They have many local food trucks frequenting their space, so there’s always plenty of good food to chow down on.
-They even have an Art-o-mat, an upcycled retro cigarette vending machine, now selling small pieces of art for a few dollars.
-There are less than 200 of them in the world, and each one is unique.
-An art installation in themselves, they were actually created right in Winston-Salem.
+They have many local food trucks frequenting their space, so there’s always plenty of good food to enjoy.
+They even have an Art-o-mat, an upcycled retro cigarette vending machine, selling small art pieces for a few dollars.
+There are less than 200 of them globally, and each is unique.
+An art installation in themselves, they were created right in Winston-Salem.